JiuxingLiang/DeepHPV/README.md

-DeepHPV was designed for detection of HPV virus in DNA integration.
+DeepHPV was designed for detection of HPV virus in DNA integration by deep learning.

 Run ‘Data_Process.py’ to get one-hot encoding test data and labels.
 Run ‘DeepHPV-Test.py’ to detect DNA sequence of HPV virus.